act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 5

-This `span` element has text content that automatically updates multiple times without user intervention and and the location of an [instrument][] to control the updates is clearly available.
+This `span` element has text content that automatically updates multiple times without user intervention and the location of an [instrument][] to control the updates is clearly available.

 ```html
 <body onload="startUpdates()">